Dr. Cheon and Lost Talisman

 Dr. Cheon and Lost Talisman is a 2023 South Korean dark fantasy action film directed by Kim Seong-sik, based on the webtoon Possessed by Fresh and illustrated by Kim Hong.
 It stars Gang Dong-won, Huh Joon-ho, Esom, Lee Dong-hwi, and Kim Jong-soo.
-The film depicts a fake exorcist who can't see ghosts but solves the case with ghost-like insight, and is commissioned for a powerful possession case.
+The film depicts a fake exorcist who cannot see ghosts but solves the case with ghost-like insight, and is commissioned for a powerful possession case.

 It was released theatrically on September 27, 2023, coinciding with Chuseok.

 Plot

 Dr. Cheon and his assistant In-bae arrive at a wealthy household to perform their usual exorcism scam.
 As always, Cheon shakes his bell (which never rings) and delivers a convincing performance to complete the job and secure a golden toad statue.
 Back at the office, they store their ritual items and mark the location on a map.
 A desperate woman named Yoo-kyung offers them 50 million won upfront to investigate her haunted hometown of Goecheon.
 Despite initial hesitation, the money convinces Cheon to accept.
 Upon arriving, they find the village shrouded in unnatural fog, full of funeral homes, and a deeply eerie atmosphere.
 At Yoo-kyung's home, her terrified younger sister is locked away, seemingly possessed.

 Cheon tries to reassure everyone by shaking the bell again, but this time, it rings for the first time ever.
 Shocked, Cheon repeats the motion and the bell continues to ring, confirming a real spiritual presence.
 When he confronts the sister, the entity inside lashes out violently, breaking the bell and activating the broken half of a sacred sword called the Chilseonggeom.
 The possessed girl attacks Cheon, and the spirit attempts to jump into Yoo-kyung, but is repelled by a mysterious force.
 Cheon uses the sword to destroy the ghost, and in doing so, shatters a bamboo spirit vessel belonging to the dark shaman Beom-cheon, who now realizes Yoo-kyung is a threat.